iscmueh/website/content/vietnam/course_graduate/master-04.md

 *	Multidisciplinary integration such as transportation, engineering, planning, public policy, etc. through lectures, seminars, workshops, field visits;
 *	Projects and subjects are designed based on real problems and solutions (ordered by the state management agencies, domestic and foreign private companies), and taught by domestic and international professors, lecturers and experts;
 *	Application of advancded technology solutions (VR, AR, 3D Printing, urban simulation, etc.) to design, planning and implementation;
-*	Use modern smart city Studio-Lab.
+*	Use modern smart city StudioLab.